yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 <!--more-->

 We keep trying with the time machine, but we’re running out of bananas to microwave and trash to fuel the Mr. Fusion.
-OK let's get started.
+Okay, let's get started!

 ## PSA for NVIDIA users, part 2